-A: A construction inspection is issued by a third-party service provider to confirm that budgeted items that are disbursed by LCEF are on-site, in process, or completed as expected, to ensure that construction is proceeding on schedule and within budget.
+A: A construction inspection is issued by a thirdparty service provider to confirm that budgeted items that are disbursed by LCEF are on-site, in process or completed as expected, as a means to ensure that construction is proceeding on schedule and within budget.
 Construction inspections may be required depending on the scope of the project.